lingaisw/valbot-tui/README.md

 ---

-### Setting Up the `valbot` Alias
+### Alias Setup for Reusability & Team Use

-The automated setup scripts configure this automatically.
+The automated setup scripts configure this automatically, enabling easy reusability and team-wide deployment.
+Once set up, the same ValBot installation can be used by your entire team with personalized settings per user.

+**Team Benefits:**
+- **Single Installation**: One ValBot installation can serve multiple team members
+- **Personal Profiles**: Each user maintains their own configuration in `~/.valbot_config.json`
+- **Theme Persistence**: UI themes automatically save to each user's profile (`~/.valbot_theme.json`)
+- **Shared Agents**: Teams can share custom agents while maintaining individual preferences
+- **Easy Onboarding**: New team members just need to set up the alias and their API key

 To set up the alias manually:

 #### Quick Setup (once per terminal)